JetiTokay/JetiTokay/README.md

 - 💞️ I’m looking to collaborate on any Projects ...
 - 📫 How to reach me on my pager
 - 😄 Pronouns: ... lmfao!
 - - ⚡ Fun fact: ...
-Certied Fortlift Driver lol
+Fortlift Certified lol

 <!---
 JetiTokay/JetiTokay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.